PrestaShop/docs/development/architecture/migration-guide/horizontal-migration/_index.md

 ---
-title: How to migrate Back Office pages to Symfony using Horizontal migration approach
+title: How to migrate Back Office pages to Symfony horizontally
 menuTitle: Horizontal migration guide
 chapter: true
 weight: 40
-summary: "The guide we use to migrate pages to Symfony"
+summary: "The guide we use to migrate pages to Symfony horizontally"
 ---

-# How to migrate Back Office pages to Symfony
+# How to migrate Back Office pages to Symfony horizontally

 @todo: this page is work in progress